 Spend a moment thinking about how new transport technology might change commuting.

 Do you see autonomous vehicles rapidly moving commuters without their trademark road rage?
-Or maybe robust public transit infrastructure travelling swiftly from one end of town to another?
+Or maybe robust public transit infrastructure traveling swiftly from one end of town to another?
 No matter what you imagined, we’re sure we can guess where you imagined it: a city.

 Whether in sci-fi films or corporate reimaginings of public spaces, revolutions in mobility are often explored in the context of metropolises.
 And yet, cities aren’t the only places set to be overhauled in the face of evolving transport – the suburbs are also in for a change, and they’re where we could see some of the most significant developments.

 Much like how the proliferation of highways and private automobiles made urban sprawl possible for workers, modern technology is again enticing former city dwellers toward the suburbs.
-We’ve already seen this start happening, with increasingly robust network infrastructure and shrinking computer sizes making it easier for many people to work remotely, benefiting those who aren’t fond of living in or travelling to large cities.
+We’ve already seen this start happening, with increasingly robust network infrastructure and shrinking computer sizes making it easier for many people to work remotely, benefiting those who aren’t fond of living in or traveling to large cities.

 The oncoming rise of autonomous vehicles, on the other hand, could go a step further by convincing those who still need to work in cities to move into suburban areas regardless.
-Given that the time spent commuting in a driverless car can be used productively (or relaxingly), it’s likely that the prospect of travelling long distances for work will become more attractive to some.
+Given that the time spent commuting in a driverless car can be used productively (or relaxingly), it’s likely that the prospect of traveling long distances for work will become more attractive to some.
 It’s for this reason that many developers believe residents will start tolerating longer commutes.

 The limited access to goods that has often plagued less urbanized spaces could also be alleviated through novel transport methods.
 Drones provide a new way of delivering products in areas that are typically beset by logistical hurdles, all while reducing road traffic.
 Ultimately, the changing models of mobility are making the suburbs a more compelling home for people who would otherwise reside in cities.